awslabs/aurora-snapshot-tool/README.md

 * 2 Lambda functions (CopySnapshotsDestAurora, DeleteOldSnapshotsDestAurora)
 * 2 State Machines (Amazon Step Functions) to trigger execution of each Lambda function (stateMachineCopySnapshotsDestAurora, stateMachineDeleteOldSnapshotsDestAurora)
 * 2 Cloudwatch Event Rules to trigger the state functions
-* 2 Cloudwatch Alarms and associated SNS Topics to alert on State Machines failures
+* 2 Cloudwatch Alarms and associated 1 SNS Topic to alert on State Machines failures
 * A Cloudformation stack containing all these resources

 On your destination account, you will need to run snapshot_tool_aurora_dest.json on the Cloudformation.
 As before, you will need to run it in a region where Step Functions is available.